Founsure 1.0: An Erasure Code Library with Efficient Repair and Update Features: Software description and architecture

 \subsection{Update Process}

 An update process is about making the existing Founsure code stronger or weaker by either generating more redundancy (in case of increased failures or wear-out) or taking away unwanted redundancy (in case of using more reliable devices for storing information).
-If we would like to make the existing code weaker, it is quite easy.
-We just modify the metadata accordingly and erase the redundancy manually.
-Founsure does not automatically erase files and leave it to upper layer software management.
-So for the rest of this section, we particularly mean making the code stronger when we update the code structure.
+If we would like to make the existing code weaker, it would not be hard.
+We just need to modify the metadata accordingly and erase the redundancy manually.
+Founsure does not automatically erase files and leave them to upper layer software management.
+So for the rest of this section, updating the code structure would mean making the code stronger.

-The desirable features of a generic update process can be listed as follows. \begin{itemize} \item An update process should minimize the modification of existent data generated by the encoding operation. \item An update process should generate extra redundancy consistent with the existent data with minimum processing effort. \item An update process should have minimum limitation on the extent of extra redundancy that can be generated. \item An update process should not violate the rules set by the encoding and decoding processes. \end{itemize}
+The desirable features of a generic update process can be listed as follows. \begin{itemize} \item An update process should minimize the modification of the data generated by the encoding operation. \item An update process should generate extra redundancy consistent with the encoded data with minimum processing effort. \item An update process should have a minimum limit on the extent of extra redundancy that can be generated. \item An update process should not violate the rules set by the encoding and decoding processes. \end{itemize}